GASP based BWB model implementation#

 33268

 Because most of the variables match pretty well.
 We show those with significant differences.
-As we see, the fuel related masses are quite different from GASP.
-This is mainly due to the fact that GASP computes the fuel masses after engine sizing.
+As we see, most differences are due to the fact that GASP computes the fuel masses after engine sizing.

 BWB aerodynamics#